lau1944/bunrest/readme.md

 ### bunrest is a express like api for [bun](https://github.com/oven-sh/bun) http server

-This project is only experienmtal, DO NOT use it on production
+This project is only experimental, DO NOT use it on production

 ## Get started